 Within all sessions, there will normally be some Acupuncture.
 This involves using extremely fine needles within specific points in the body to elicit change.
-To give you an idea how fine these needles are, 38 needles could fit into a hypodermic syringe needle, which is quite a few!
+I practive TCM, Five Element and Neoclassical Acupuncture.
+See my blog here for more information.
+To give you an idea how fine these needles are, 38 needles could fit into a hypodermic syringe needle.

 Often patients will feel a slight warmth, cold or tingle following insertion, sometimes these sensations referring to other parts of the body.